Baku Children's Railway: History

+Design

 According to the construction plan, two phases were originally planned.
 The first section in Dzerzhinsky Park led to the Republican Stadium, which existed there until 2009, and the second section should have led to the Montin settlement so that the railway would have had a total length of 4 km.
 But the second section was not built.
 So there was only the 1050 meter long distance from Dzerzhinsky Park to the Republican Stadium.

 During the early 1990s, the children's railway lost importance and was removed from the list of Azerbaijani State Railways.
 As a result, it was in crisis.
 Since January 2002, however, interest in the Baku Children's Railway has again increased, and the decision of the 1990s has been classified as wrong.
 The warehouses were repaired and modernized, the rails were renewed in some places, and the signals and contacts were completely repaired.
 In June 2002, the line was put back into operation after the repair work.

 In June 2009 the children's railway in Baku was shut down and dismantled and brought to the Bilajari reservoir in order to rebuild it from time to time, but this has not yet been done.